 The participants all took part in the St Jordi rose activity in Catalan, watching videos including an immersive video which required them to wear a VR headset, and working together to create a paper rose by following the instructions in Catalan.
 At three stages in the process, before the activity began (pre-test), immediately after the activity (post-test), and in a later workshop session (delayed post-test), participants took a short vocabulary test on six of the key words which were presented during the activity.
+Their responses are scored on a five point scale (0, 0.25, 0.5, 0.75, 1) where 0 is an absence of production, and 1 is given for accurate production of the vocabulary item.

-Pre e-tes t Post-test Delayed post-test С 0 0 0 0 0 0 0.75 0.25 1 0 0.75 0.25 0.25 0.5 0.5 1 0 1 0 Pre-test Post-test Delayed post-test F F 0 0 0 0 0 0 0 1 0.25 0.5 0 0 1 0 0.75 1 1 1 1 1

-As with many of the participants, both Catherine and Frieda knew none of the vocabulary items in Catalan prior to the activity.
-Their post and delayed post-tests are quite different to each other, with Catherine retaining and producing the words with good partial success in the post-test, but with less success in the delayed post-test, whereas Frieda performed substantially better in the delayed post-test.
+Pre Pre-test Delayed post-test С 0 0 0 0 0 0 0.75 0.25 1 0 0.75 0.25 0.5 0.5 1 0 1 0 Pre-test Post-test Delayed post-test F 0 0 0 0 0 0 1 0.25 0.5 0 1 0 0 0.75 1 1 1 1 1 each other, with Catherine retaining and producing the words with good partial success in the post-test, but with less success in the delayed post-test, whereas Frieda performed substantially better in the delayed post-test.
 Frieda commented after the post-test, "I don't remember anything else to be honest, because I was so focused on the actual process".
 Catherine had a similar comment about focusing on the process more than listening to the language, saying "I probably wouldn't listen to what they were saying anyway, I was just keep stopping and starting and looking at the process".
 They agreed with Frieda's comment that "I don't think you can possibly remember [the new words] seeing them once so it was useful for those but because of sounds and everything's different I didn't think I could take in more than those words they were actually mentioning".